gene-git/wg_tool/README.rst

 Simple Example
 ==============

-Lets do a really little example that illustrates how easy it is to generate wireguard configs.
+Lets do a simple little example that illustrates how easy it is to generate wireguard configs.
 The goal here is to:

 * Create a vpn called *vpn-test*